 Glacier NP has aqua-colored alpine lakes and jagged, expansive mountain views that rival those you might find in the Canadian Rockies.
 It’s honestly the closest you can get to that look in the US, which is why it’s one of our favorite mountain elopement locations.

-When our couples are eloping in the mountains, we exclusively recommend two key times of day for them to have their ceremony.
+When our couples are eloping in the mountains, I exclusively recommend two key times of day for them to have their ceremony.
 Why?
-As mountain elopement photographers, it’s our priority to find our couples the best light for their mountain elopement ceremonies.
+As a mountain elopement photographer, it’s my priority to find our couples the best light for their mountain elopement ceremonies.

 One thing to bear in mind when you’re eloping in the mountains: depending on where you elope, keep in mind that the sunrise or sunset can start later or earlier than usual.
 Because of their height, the mountains block light, which can lead to premature sunsets and later sunrises (or vice versa).